ComplyCo/android-public/README.md

 _**NOTE**: If the link to the step-by-step guide doc does not work, please ask for access!_

-Alternative, check out the [Sample Apps](#sample-apps) inside this project for a functional example on how to integrate the **ComplySDK** packages into your own application.
+Alternatively, check out the [Sample Apps](#sample-apps) inside this project for a functional example on how to integrate the **ComplySDK** packages into your own application.

 ## Sample Apps